What is a GSA MAS Contract?

 Eligibility for a MAS program GSA schedule

-Get a GSA Schedule
+Get a GSA Multiple Award Schedule

-Many industries can be found on the GSA Schedule System.
+Many industries can be found on the GSA Award System.
 IT and Professional Services are the largest two service industry categories.
 Although facilities maintenance, logistics, travel, security, and janitorial also have a strong presence.

 In addition to services, millions of products are listed on the MAS Schedule system.
 This varies from building materials, office equipment/furniture, personal protective equipment, hardware, computers, boats, groceries, and just about any other item you can imagine.